Keith Mitchell (musician): Career

-Keith began playing in various cover bands at bars.
+Mitchell began playing in various cover bands at bars.
 Eventually, he formed a country western band and toured nationally, at which point he learned he was going to become a father.
 His entry to the Los Angeles underground music scene came in the late 1970s through his involvement with Monitor, an experimental band known for its polyrhythmic arrangements.
 Guitarist Juan Gomez recalled Keith Mitchell's unconventional entrance into the group: "I said, 'How's the drummer search going?' and the reply was, 'Oh, we found this real oddball guy.
 He's just got all kinds of character.'
 'How's his playing?'
 I asked.
 'Oh, I don't know.
 But he's in.' ...And turned out to be a hell of a drummer."

-In the early '80s, Keith joined the Romans, a band that started as a thrash punk outfit and later evolved into what many consider the first alt-country band.
+In the early '80s, Mitchell joined the Romans, a band that started as a thrash punk outfit and later evolved into what many consider the first alt-country band.
 With his ability to adapt, skill and versatility, Keith was compared by his bandmates to "the Buddy Rich of punk rock."
 Alongside Juan Gomez, Keith then joined Clay Allison in mid-'83 — a project led by guitarist David Roback following the dissolution of Rain Parade.
-Gomez departed, and the group evolved into the band Opal, marking the beginning of Keith's long-running partnership with David Roback and, later, vocalist Hope Sandoval in Mazzy Star.
-As Mazzy's drummer, Keith contributed to all four of the band's studio albums and took part in every tour since 1990.
+Gomez departed, and the group evolved into the band Opal, marking the beginning of Mitchell's long-running partnership with David Roback and, later, vocalist Hope Sandoval in Mazzy Star.
+As Mazzy's drummer, Mitchell contributed to all four of the band's studio albums and took part in every tour since 1990.

-Outside of Mazzy Star, Keith performed Keith with a wide range of bands including Billy Wisdom, Buffy's Ghost, Clay Allison (pre-Opal), Debt of Nature, Green on Red, The Hesitations, Hyena, Johanna Went, Miranda Lee Richards, Opal, and The Tikis, marking a musical versatility and understanding of genres.
+Outside of Mazzy Star, Mitchell performed with a wide range of bands including Billy Wisdom, Buffy's Ghost, Clay Allison (pre-Opal), Debt of Nature, Green on Red, The Hesitations, Hyena, Johanna Went, Miranda Lee Richards, Opal, and The Tikis, marking a musical versatility and understanding of genres.
 Despite the demands of touring, he remained connected to his family.
 His son Paul Mitchell recalled how his father immersed him in a wide range of cultural and musical experiences, describing him not only as a gifted musician, but also as a curious and generous seeker of knowledge.